Masumiub/doctalk/README.md

 - Open with VS Code.
 - Navigate to the file.
 - Run : npm i
-- Run : np run dev
+- Run : npm run dev